MESH-Research/knowledge-commons-works/README.md

 ```
 But these commands should not be necessary in normal operation.

-## Updating the instance with changes
+## Updating the running KCWorks instance with development changes

 ### Changes to html template files